McDaniels/McDanolds/McDonalds of Southwest

 have been married to Betsy Bishop.
 When

-they came to Virginia isn't known precisely, but their first three daughters
+they came to Virginia isn't known precisely, but their first four daughters

 were born in Maryland and the